Cairo, Illinois: Education

 The city is served by Cairo Community Unit School District 1.
-Based on census estimates, the Cairo school district has the highest percentage in Illinois of children in poverty, 60.6%.
+Based on U.S. Census estimates, in 2008 the Cairo school district had the highest percentage in Illinois of children in poverty, 60.6%.
 This is the fifteenth highest percentage of any city in the United States.
 The district has one elementary school, Emerson Elementary School.
 Middle and high school students attend Cairo Junior/Senior High School.
 Bennett Elementary School closed in 2010.

 The Roman Catholic Diocese of Belleville formerly operated St. Joseph Grade School.
-It was previously K-12, but by 2001 it had only elementary grades.
-Enrollment was over 130 during the 1976-1977 school year.
-This figure dropped to 63 in 2000, and then 25, including 7 Catholic students, in the 2002-2003 school year.
+It was previously K–12, but by 2001 it had only elementary grades.
+Enrollment was over 130 during the 1976–1977 school year.
+This figure dropped to 63 in 2000, and then 25, including seven Catholic students, in the 2002–2003 school year.
 The school closed in 2003.

 Shawnee Community College opened an extension center in Cairo in January 2019.

 Government

 Cairo is in Illinois's 12th congressional district and is represented in Congress by Republican Mike Bost.
-In 2020, 42.60 percent of Alexander County voters cast ballots for Democratic candidate and the 46th President Joe Biden.